cc5u/ECE1724H_Project/README.md

 This design ensures that liquidity provision and withdrawal are fair, deterministic, and secure, while remaining fully compatible with standard SPL token tooling and off-chain clients.

+---
+### Token Swap
+The AMM enables permissionless token swaps between the two assets in each liquidity pool using a constant-product pricing mechanism.
+Swaps are executed entirely on-chain and draw liquidity from the pool’s vaults, ensuring deterministic and trustless execution.
+#### Swap Mechanics
+Token swaps follow the constant-product invariant:`x * y = k`

+where:
+* `x` and `y` are the reserves of Token A and Token B stored in the pool’s vaults
+* `k` remains constant across swaps (excluding fees).

+Users may swap in either direction: Token A → Token B or Token B → Token A.
+The output amount is computed based on the current reserve balances and the specified input amount, ensuring that pool liquidity is conserved and the invariant is respected.

+#### Fees and Price Impact

+Each swap applies a configurable fee, expressed in basis points, which is deducted from the input amount.
+Swap fees remain in the pool’s reserves, thereby increasing the value of LP shares over time and incentivizing liquidity providers.

+The pricing model naturally accounts for price impact: larger trades result in greater reserve imbalance and therefore incur higher slippage.
+This mechanism discourages excessively large trades relative to the available pool liquidity.

+#### Slippage Protection

+A slippage protection mechanism is implemented to protect users from adverse price movement.
+Swap instructions require users to specify a minimum acceptable output amount.
+If the computed output amount falls below this threshold, the transaction is reverted.

+This mechanism provides deterministic slippage bounds and helps protect users from sudden reserve changes as well as front-running and sandwich-style attacks in shared block environments.

+#### Execution and Authorization

+Swap execution consists of:
+* Transferring the input tokens from the user’s associated token account (ATA) to the appropriate pool vault.
+* Transferring the output tokens from the opposite vault back to the user.

+All vault transfers are authorized using a pool authority PDA, ensuring that only the AMM program can move pool funds and that no external account can drain reserves.
+All token movements are performed through CPI calls to the canonical SPL Token program.

+#### Correctness and Safety Guarantees

+Swap instructions validate:

+* Correct token mints and vault accounts,
+* Pool state consistency, and
+* Valid signer authorization.

+Arithmetic operations are guarded against overflow and invalid reserve states, and the constant-product invariant is preserved across all successful swap executions.

+This swap design provides deterministic pricing, strong safety guarantees, and economic correctness, closely mirroring the behavior of production-grade AMMs while remaining compact and auditable for educational and experimental use.

 ## User’s (or Developer’s) Guide